suchipi/Comfy-Creator/README.md

     - Create a witch's cauldron and brew things
 - Create Stargate-like portals for warping across large distances (even between dimensions).
 - Energy-based item storage (like a huge chest with a search bar).
-- Make any block behave like another; useful for fake walls, hidden redstone, etc.
+- Make blocks secretly something else; useful for hiding redstone, secret walls you can walk through, etc.
 - New structures generated in the world (out of vanilla blocks).
 - Sometimes there's valuable items frozen in the ice!
 - Right-click on any sign to edit it.